opnfv/ovsnfv/docs/release/scenarios/os-odl_l3-ovs-noha/scenario.description.rst

 Networking in this scenario using OVS with accelerated User space IO.
 ---------------------------------------------------------------------

-The apex-os-nosdn-ovs-noha scenario combines components from three open source projects: OpenStack, Open vSwitch and DPDK.
+The apex-os-odl_l3-ovs-noha scenario combines components from three open source projects: OpenStack, Open vSwitch and DPDK.
 To make accelerated networking available for this scenario Open vSwitch is bound via its netdev interface with DPDK user space accelerated capability.